 Repotting the plant every 1-2 years is usually sufficient.

-Repotting becomes necessary when the plant has outgrown its pot (when the roots have actually filled the pot).
+Repotting becomes necessary when the plant has outgrown its pot (when the roots have filled the pot).

 Pruning your English Ivy